hiKozmic/EDA/README.txt

 -It contains the Total Sales and the Annual Sales of each product category from each year showing which was higher.
 -Our goal is to analyse how overall sales trends changed over time and which product categories have experienced the most growth and what is the impact of e-commerce on total sales.

+ Domain Knowledge: This could be useful in understanding market trends, growth in e-commerce, and the share of online sales by category.